bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kaprekar.md

 **D R Kaprekar** was a largely self-taught Indian mathematician who worked in in number theory.

 ### Mathematical Profile (Excerpt):
-* He was brought up by his father after his mother died when he was eight years old.
-* His father was a clerk who was fascinated by astrology.
-* Although astrology requires no deep mathematics, it does require a considerable ability to calculate with numbers, and Kaprekar's father certainly gave his son a love of calculating.
 * Kaprekar attended secondary school in Thane (sometime written Thana), which is northeast of Mumbai but so close that it is essentially a suburb.
 * There, as he had from the time he was young, he spent many happy hours solving mathematical puzzles.
 * He began his tertiary studies at Fergusson College in Pune in 1923.